grahamgilbert/crypt/README.md

 - Uses native authorization plugin so FileVault enforcement cannot be skipped.
 - Escrow is delayed until there is an active user, so FileVault can be enforced when the Mac is offline.
 - Administrators can specify a series of username that should not have to enable FileVault (IT admin, for example).
+- Can securely store the recovery key in the keychain.

 ## Configuration